How Diversity and Cross-Functional teams Outperform every Time.

 What does this mean in practical terms?
 It means that time is everything because social capital generates interest with time.
 Teams that work together for longer get better and better because it takes time to develop the trust you need for true openness.

-Because of this openness, there can be constructive conflicts because openness is only practised to its full potential when there are a safe environment and trust.
+Because of this openness, there can be a lot of conflicts because openness is only practised to its full potential when there are a safe environment and trust.
 (Lencioni) And so, good ideas turn into great ideas because no idea comes fully formed into the world.

 We have to acknowledge that we don’t need super chickens anymore, we now need everyone, because only when we accept that everyone is valuable will we release the energy and the imagination and the impulse we need for an immeasurably good result as a team.